-- 79% were satisfied with the practice's opening hours compared to the CCG average of 81% and the national average of 76%. - 90% said they could get through easily to the practice by telephone compared to the CCG average of 80% and the national average of 73%. - 87% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the CCG average of 87% and the national average of 85%.
+- 82% of patients were satisfied with the practice's opening hours compared to the CCG average of 81% and the national average of 78%. - 79% of patients said they could get through easily to the practice by phone compared to the CCG average of 80% and the national average of 73%. - 87% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the CCG average of 87% and the national average of 85%. - 96% of patients say the last appointment they got was convenient compared to the CCG average of 94% and the national average of 92%.